DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 Before we start loading data to GCP, we need to set up the Google Cloud Platform.

 First, adjust the following flow [`06_gcp_kv.yaml`](flows/06_gcp_kv.yaml) to include your service account, GCP project ID, BigQuery dataset and GCS bucket name (_along with their location_) as KV Store values:
-- GCP_CREDS
 - GCP_PROJECT_ID
 - GCP_LOCATION
 - GCP_BUCKET_NAME
 - GCP_DATASET.

-> [!WARNING]
-> The `GCP_CREDS` service account contains sensitive information.
-Ensure you keep it secure and do not commit it to Git.
-Keep it as secure as your passwords.

 #### Create GCP Resources